-You may demonstrate this through identifying:
+You may demonstrate this through:

-- a. your readiness to commence the project with appropriate approvals planned for or in place - b. your track record with similar projects including managing similar grant funding - c. your access to people with the right skills and experience - d. your access to infrastructure, capital equipment, technology, intellectual property - how you will operate and maintain the infrastructure and benefits of the project (see section 9.4). - f. a detailed Project Management Plan which addresses project: - scope - implementation methodology and how you will manage project dependencies - timeframes - budget/costing - risk.
+- a. your readiness to commence the project with appropriate approvals planned for or in place - b. your track record with similar projects including managing similar grant funding - c. your access to people with the right skills and experience - d. your access to infrastructure, capital equipment, technology, intellectual property - e. how you will fund and deliver recurring activities following the project (e.g. how you will fund future events without further funding assistance from the Australian Government). - f. a detailed Project Management Plan which addresses - scope - implementation methodology and how you will manage project dependencies - timeframes - budget/costing - risk - how you will maintain benefits of the project.